flathub-infra/documentation/docs/02-for-app-authors/05-submission.md

 ## Submission PR

 Flathub submissions are managed through pull requests on GitHub.
+Please use the github.com web interface to create the pull request.

 :::tip
 If you have [GitHub CLI](https://cli.github.com/) installed run: